 The Hair structure and its growth stages

 The hair structure is simple, but its function is important in a person’s social life.
-Hair consists solid proteins called keratin.
-Hair follicle fixes each hair to the skin.
+Our hair is made up of strong protein called Keratin.
+A hair follicle belay each hair into the head scalp skin.
 The hair bulb forms the base of hair follicle and it contains cells in division, which grow to make the hair shaft that appears outside the skin.